thinkocapo/replay/README.md

 <!-- ![The Undertaker](./img/undertaker-1.png) -->
 # The Undertaker
-The Undertaker a.k.a.
-Replay is an event traffic replay service.
+The Undertaker is an event traffic replay service.
+Re(p)lay

 <img src="./img/undertaker-4.jpeg" width="450" height="300">